openjournals/joss/docs/review_criteria.md

 ### Where can I host the repository?

-Repositories must be hosted at a location that allows outside users to freely open issues and propose code changes, such as GitHub, GitLab, Bitbucket, etc. Submissions will not be accepted if the repository is hosted at a location where where accounts must be manually approved (or paid for), regardless of if this approval is done by the owners of the repository or some other entity.
+Repositories must be hosted at a location that allows outside users to freely open issues and propose code changes, such as GitHub, GitLab, Bitbucket, etc. Submissions will not be accepted if the repository is hosted at a location where accounts must be manually approved (or paid for), regardless of if this approval is done by the owners of the repository or some other entity.